 1. Use an SEO-friendly URL structure.

 SEO-friendly URLs are designed to serve the needs of both users and search engines.
-To optimize a URL for SEO, make it short and keyword-rich.
-Along with your title tag, link anchor text, and the content itself, search engines use the URL to understand what the content on a page is about.
+To optimize a URL structure for SEO, make it short and keyword-rich.
+Along with your title tag, link anchor text, and the content itself, search engines use the URL to understand what the content on individual web pages is about.

 Based on the site structure illustrated in the previous examples, a URL silo might look something like this: